 Fitchburg-Other-On February 5, 2013, there was a natural gas explosion in the city of Fitchburg, Massachusetts in an area served by Fitchburg's gas division resulting in property damage to a number of commercial and residential properties.
-The MDPU, pursuant to its authority under state and federal law, has commenced an investigation of the incident, with which Fitchburg is cooperating.
+The MDPU, pursuant to its authority under state and federal law, commenced an investigation of the incident, with which Fitchburg cooperated.
+The MDPU released its report of the incident on May 7, 2015, without finding of fault.
+No further action or investigation by the MDPU is anticipated.
 The Company does not believe this incident or investigation will have a material adverse impact on the Company's financial condition, results of operations or cash flows.

-On February 11, 2009, the Massachusetts Supreme Judicial Court (SJC) issued its decision in the Attorney General's (AG) appeal of the MDPU orders relating to Fitchburg's recovery of bad debt expense.
+On February 11, 2009, the Massachusetts SJC issued its decision in the Attorney General's (AG) appeal of the MDPU orders relating to Fitchburg's recovery of bad debt expense.
 The SJC agreed with the AG that the MDPU was required to hold hearings regarding changes in Fitchburg's tariff and rates, and on that basis vacated the MDPU orders.
 The SJC, however, declined to rule on an appropriate remedy, and remanded the cases back to the MDPU for consideration of that issue.
 In the Company's August 1, 2011 rate decision, the MDPU held that the approval of dollar for dollar collection of supply-related bad debt in Fitchburg's rate cases in 2006 (gas) and 2007 (electric) satisfied the requirement for a hearing ordered by the SJC.
 The MDPU opened a docket to address the amounts collected by Fitchburg between the time the MDPU first approved dollar for dollar collection of Fitchburg's bad debt, and the rate decisions in 2006 and 2007.
-Briefs were filed in June 2013.
-This matter remains pending before the MDPU.
+On May 20, 2015, the MDPU issued its decision, allowing Fitchburg to retain the bad debt amounts that were previously collected in rates, and no refunds or other adjustments were required.
+This matter is now closed.
+The final decision did not have an impact on the Company's consolidated financial statements.